-Christopher has experience as counsel in various matters before all levels of the Alberta Courts, the Court of Queen’s Bench and Provincial Court of Saskatchewan, as well as the Federal Court of Canada.
-Christopher has also represented clients before the Employment Standards Commission, the Alberta Human Rights Commission, the Canadian Human Rights Commission, the Alberta Labour Relations Board, and the Canada Industrial Relations Board, in addition to appearing in arbitrations, mediations and as a nominee in Labour Arbitration matters.
+Chris has experience as counsel in various matters before all levels of the Alberta Courts, the Court of Queen’s Bench and Provincial Court of Saskatchewan, as well as the Federal Court of Canada.
+In addition, Chris represents provincially and federally regulated clients concerning employment standards, human rights, and labour relations matters.
+Chris also represents clients in commercial and labour arbitrations, mediations and as a nominee in labour arbitration matters.

-Christopher has written on a number of workplace issues along with presenting at seminars and conferences concerning employment and labour issues.
-Christopher’s publications have been re-published by third party outlets, including by CanLII Connects, and Canadian Employment Law Today.
+Chris has written on a number of workplace issues along with presenting at seminars and conferences concerning employment and labour topics.
+Chris’ publications have been re-published by third party outlets, including by CanLII Connects, and Canadian Employment Law Today.

 - Corporate commercial disputes

 - Shareholder remedies

 Dormer, C. Employer options in response to COVID-19.
 Dental Practice Masterclass Series.
 March 17, 2020.

 Dormer, C. Employee dismissed based on family status and physical disability, Alberta Human Rights Tribunal rules.
 Canada In Focus.
 November 14, 2018.

 A recent decision by the Alberta Human Rights Tribunal found that an employer, while seeking to reduce its workforce, dismissed an employee on the grounds of family status and physical disability, rather than job performance.
 In Smylie v Sani-Tech Mechanical Ltd., 2018 AHRC 6, the Tribunal awarded the employee damages for lost wages, in addition to $20,000 for injury to the employee’s dignity and self-respect.
 This decision highlights the need for employers to carefully evaluate employee dismissal when looking to reduce their workforce.